Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Performance Evaluation

-Further, Fig. \ref{fig_5_scenarios}(d) breaks down the average reward into three parts, which demonstrates the proportion of timeliness, completeness, and consistency, respectively.
-It is observed that the timeliness and consistency of the four algorithms are very small under scenario 3.
+Fig. \ref{fig_5_scenarios}(d) breaks down the average reward into three parts, which demonstrates the proportion of timeliness, completeness, and consistency, respectively.
+It is observed that the timeliness and consistency of the five algorithms are very small under scenario 3.
 This is mainly because the requirements of timeliness and consistency can hardly be satisfied when the view is incomplete.
-Figures \ref{fig_5_scenarios}(e) and \ref{fig_5_scenarios}(f) compare the AQT and SR of the four algorithms under different traffic scenarios.
-It demonstrates that the proposed solution achieves the lowerest AQT, and maintains the highest SR under all scenarios.
+Figs. \ref{fig_5_scenarios}(e) and \ref{fig_5_scenarios}(f) compare the AQT and SR of the five algorithms under different traffic scenarios.
+It demonstrates that the proposed solution achieves the lowest AQT, and maintains the highest SR under all scenarios.

-\textit{3) Effect of edge bandwidths:} Figure \ref{fig_5_bandwidth}(a) compares the VCPS quality of the four algorithms under different bandwidths of the edge node.
-In this set of experiments, we consider the bandwidth of edge nodes increases from 1 MHz to 5 MHz.
+\textit{3) Effect of V2I bandwidths:} Fig. \ref{fig_5_bandwidth} compares the performance of the five algorithms under different V2I bandwidths.
+In this set of experiments, we consider the V2I bandwidth of edge nodes increases from 1 MHz to 5 MHz.
 A larger bandwidth represents that more information can be uploaded via V2I communications.
+Fig. \ref{fig_5_bandwidth}(a) compares the VCPS quality of the five algorithms.
 With the increasing bandwidth, the VCPS quality of all algorithms increases accordingly.
-Figure \ref{fig_5_bandwidth}(b) compares the average AoV of the four algorithms under different edge bandwidths.
+The VCPS quality of the proposed solution outperforms RA, C-DDPG, MAC, and MAC-VBA by around 72.9\%, 28.3\%, 17.8\% and 9.3\%, respectively, under different bandwidths of the edge node.
+Fig. \ref{fig_5_bandwidth}(b) compares the average AoV of the five algorithms.
 In particular, the proposed solution achieves the lowest average AoV across all cases.
-Figure \ref{fig_5_bandwidth}(c) compares the CR of the four algorithms under different edge bandwidths.
-As expected, the performance of all four algorithms gets better when the bandwidth increases.
+Fig. \ref{fig_5_bandwidth}(c) compares the CR of the five algorithms.
+As expected, the performance of all five algorithms gets better when the bandwidth increases.
+Specifically, the proposed solution achieve around 75.1\%, 29.4\%, 22.7\%, and 10.6\% improvement in CR than RA, C-DDPG, MAC, and MAC-VBA, respectively.